lanabeji/advertisement-api/README.md

 ### Routes

 There is a file with all the routes, where the method and route is defined for each controller.
+This centralizes all the routes and makes easier to include new paths and actions.

 ### Improvements for security